 - Use readings, images, graphics, tables, graphs, videos, timelines, or simulations, as appropriate.

 - In addition to lecturing, include discussions, peer learning activities, problem-solving activities, and other forms of instruction that fit your content/discipline.
-See Nine Alternative to Lecturing and Active Learning Activities.
+See Nine Alternatives to Lecturing and Active Learning Activities.

 Use a variety of strategies to engage students.
 Student engagement is linked to a number of positive learning outcomes such as motivation and academic achievement (Gunuc, 2014; Kuh et al., 2008).
 Throughout the course, use various means of engaging students.
 For example,